M.Tevfik Dorak, MD, PhD

 It is correct that more than 4500 inherited genetic diseases are known (see Mendelian Inheritance Website and NCBI Genes & Diseases Online) but still only 2% of human diseases can be attributed to primarily genetic causes.

 Each of us inherits hundreds of genetic mutations from our parents, as they did from their forebears.
 In addition, the DNA in our own cells undergoes an estimated 30 new mutations during our lifetime, either through mistakes during DNA copying or cell division or, more often, because of damage from the environment.
 Because most of these are in somatic cells, they are not passed on to the next generation.
-It is also estimated that each human being is a carrier of around five recessive lethal genes.
+It is also estimated that each human being is a carrier of around five recessive lethal genes and perhaps even more recessive disease genes, which may pose risk for the offspring of related individuals (such as cousin marriages).

 Examples of genetic disorders

-Single-gene disorders (autosomal or sex-linked): Cystic fibrosis (in the most frequent mutation, the 1480 amino acid-long wild protein is missing a phenylalanine at position 508 and becomes 1479 amino acid-long, however, more than 30 mutations causing a defective protein have been identified), hereditary hemochromatosis (C282Y missense mutation: cysteine at position 282 is replaced by a tyrosine), myotonic dystrophy and Huntington disease (trinucleotide repeat polymorphism with parental origin effect: stronger when it is inherited from the father; it also causes genetic anticipation due to changes in the number of repeats), sickle cell anemia (a point missense mutation), thalassemia (alpha, beta; point ‘stop’ mutations), hemophilia (A, B), phenylketonuria-PKU (point mutation), Duchenne muscular dystrophy (DMD), adenosine deaminase (ADA) deficiency causing severe combined immune deficiency (SCID), Tay-Sachs disease (hexosaminidase A deficiency).
-In hypermobility type of Ehlers-Danlos syndrome, haploinsufficiency due to a 30-kb deletion of tenascin-X (TNXB) gene is responsible for the disease.
+I. Single-gene disorders (autosomal or sex-linked): Cystic fibrosis (in the most frequent mutation, the 1480 amino acid-long wild protein is missing a phenylalanine at position 508 and becomes 1479 amino acid-long, however, more than 30 mutations causing a defective protein have been identified), hereditary hemochromatosis (C282Y missense mutation: cysteine at position 282 is replaced by a tyrosine), myotonic dystrophy and Huntington disease (trinucleotide repeat polymorphism with parental origin effect: stronger when it is inherited from the father; it also causes genetic anticipation due to changes in the number of repeats), sickle cell anemia (a point missense mutation), thalassemia (alpha, beta; point ‘stop’ mutations), hemophilia (A, B), phenylketonuria-PKU (point mutation), Duchenne muscular dystrophy (DMD), adenosine deaminase (ADA) deficiency causing severe combined immune deficiency (SCID), Tay-Sachs disease (hexosaminidase A deficiency).
+In hypermobility type of Ehlers-Danlos syndrome, haploinsufficiency (where one copy is unable to produce the protein in sufficient quantity) due to a 30-kb deletion of tenascin-X (TNXB) gene is responsible for the disease.
 In Cri-Du-Chat syndrome (5p deletion), the genetic basis of the phenotype is haploinsufficiency for the telomerase reverse transcriptase gene (TERT), which is included in the deleted part of chromosome 5.
 In the rare disease erythropoietic protoporphyria, haploinsufficiency for ferrochelatase (FECH) contributes to the clinical phenotype but is not the only reason for the disease expression.
-Dominant negative mutations are involved in osteogenesis imperfecta type I and autosomal dominant nephrogenic diabetes insidipus.
+Dominant negative mutations (where mutation on one copy renders the other copy inactive) are involved in osteogenesis imperfecta type I and autosomal dominant nephrogenic diabetes insidipus.
 Most single gene disorders can be investigated by prenatal diagnosis using DNA extracted from cells obtained from amniocentesis at 16-18 weeks' gestation or chorionic villus sampling (CVS) at about 10-12 weeks' gestation.

-mtDNA disorders: Leber hereditary optic neuropathy (LHON), neurologically-associated retinitis pigmentosa (NARP), myoclonic epilepsy and ragged red-fiber disease (MERRF), maternally inherited myopathy and cardiomyopathy (MMC) (See Taylor & Turnbull, 2005).
+mtDNA disorders are another group of single-gene diseases: Leber hereditary optic neuropathy (LHON), neurologically-associated retinitis pigmentosa (NARP), myoclonic epilepsy and ragged red-fiber disease (MERRF), maternally inherited myopathy and cardiomyopathy (MMC) (See Taylor & Turnbull, 2005).

 a) numerical (aneuploidy): Trisomy 21 (Down syndrome; 47, +21), Trisomy 13 (Patau syndrome; 47, +13), Trisomy 18 (Edwards syndrome; 47, +18), Monosomy X (Turner syndrome; 45, X), Klinefelter syndrome (47, XXY)